martilad/MI-EDW2019/README.md

 ### Datamart description
-To answer at least two questions, we always need identifiers of students in our data mart for analyzing dependencies and comparing the values of the monitored indicators.
+To answer at least two questions, we need identifiers of students in our data mart for analyzing dependencies and comparing the values of the monitored indicators.
-Furthermore, we need their total grade, the sum of time and the mark from each session.
-We added their ID to the data mart to identify sessions.
+Furthermore, we need their total grade, the sum of time spent on individual sessions and the mark from each session.
+Therefore we also added session IDs in order to filter and identify the sessions.

-So, in the data mart, we have the data needed to analyze the dependencies between time on individual tasks, sessions marks and test results for answer the questions.
+Now, in the data mart, we've got the data needed to analyze the dependencies between time spent on individual tasks, session marks and test results to answer the questions.

-So we created a datamart with attributes:
+We have created a datamart with attributes:
-* __student_id__ - student_id is needed to identifying a student to find the dependency of observed values
+* __student_id__ - student_id is needed to identifying a student to find the dependency of observed values,
-* __session_id__ - session_id is needed to identifying a session to find dependency between session grades and time spend on task on each the session
+* __session_id__ - session_id is needed to identifying a session to find dependency between session grades and time spend on task on each the session,
-* __time__ - time spent on the tasks for one student and one session (if he did not participate in the exercise, the value is 0)
+* __time__ - time spent on the tasks for one student and one session (if he did not participate in the exercise, the value is 0),
-* __session_points__ - session points (if he did not participate in the exercise, the value is 0)
+* __session_points__ - session points (if he did not participate in the exercise, the value is 0) and
-* __final_points__ - maximum points from both attempts, the value is repeated for each session (if he did not participate in the exercise, the value is 0)
+* __final_points__ - maximum points from both attempts, the value is repeated for each session (if he did not participate in the exercise, the value is 0.)